nervous-systems/java-unsigned-integers/biginteger-performance.md

 If the bit is out of bounds, and I'm reading right, it's _growing_ the integer array to a size bounded by 2<sup>32</sup> / 32 (approx 10<sup>8</sup>, the biblical lower bound on the number of angels[^1]), to
-"clear" a bit which wouldn't otherwise exist?
-Then stripping all of the leading zeroes in the `int[]` constructor used by `valueOf`, resulting in exactly the same number!
-Absolutely classic stuff.
+"clear" a bit which wouldn't otherwise exist &mdash; then stripping all of the leading zeroes in the `int[]` constructor used by `valueOf`, resulting in exactly the same number!
+You don't see this kind of thing every day, top class stuff.
 I was keen to see how OpenJDK 19 had sped this up, but it's doing _exactly_ the same thing!
 The speedup must come from some ancillary method/s (e.g. `getInt`, `valueOf`, etc.), overall runtime optimizations, or some combination.
 Pandaemonium.
 Let's take a look at throughput graph